RAK3372 WisBlock LPWAN Module Quick Start Guide

 - The last step is to upload the code by clicking the Upload icon on Arduino IDE.
 Take note that you should select the right board and COM port.

-- You should now be able to see the console logs using the serial monitor of Arduino IDE.
-Sometimes COM port will be disconnected, so you won't be able to see the terminal output immediately.
-You can reconnect the module or try to push the reset button to see the terminal output.
+- You should now be able to view the console logs through the serial monitor in the Arduino IDE.
+If the COM port disconnects, the terminal output may not appear immediately.
+To resolve this, reconnect the module or press the reset button to restore the terminal output.

 - Check on the LoRaWAN network TTN console logs if your device has been successfully joined with the